-Our Compensation and Talent Committee periodically reviews NEO target bonus amounts in consultation with management and Aon to determine whether any adjustments are necessary or appropriate.
+Our Compensation and Talent Committee periodically reviews NEO target bonus amounts in consultation with management and the committee's compensation consultant to determine whether any adjustments are necessary or appropriate.
 The NEOs' 2023 target annual cash bonus opportunity, expressed as a percentage of base salary, is: 60% for Mr. Shaff and 40% for our other NEOs, which percentages are unchanged from 2022.